mpiraux/draft-piraux-quic-plugins/draft-piraux-quic-plugins.md

 using a certificate, itself certified by a central authority.
 Consequently, a QUIC implementation supporting QUIC plugins may restrict their exchange and only accept plugins authenticated using the same certificate used for establishing the QUIC connection.
+This approach only guarantees the authenticity of a QUIC Plugin.

-## Based on Plugin Transparency
+## Plugin Transparency

 This second approach is presented in the {{PQUIC}} research paper, and suggests going beyond the restrictive approach of a centralized trust